Question 53: Were any red blood cell (RBC) transfusions administered?

 Red blood cell (RBC) transfusions are often given as supportive care for recipients with thalassemia.

 Indicate if any red blood cell transfusions were administered between diagnosis and the start of the preparative regimen / infusion.
-If the recipient did not receive any RBC transfusions or no information is available to determine if the recipient received transfusion, report No and continue with question 57.
+If the recipient did not receive any RBC transfusions or no information is available to determine if the recipient received transfusion, report No and continue with Direct bilirubin.

 Transfusions may be referred to as “simple” or “exchange” transfusions.
 A simple transfusion refers to a direct infusion of a blood product.
 An exchange transfusion refers to the slow removal and replacement of the recipient’s blood with that of a healthy donor’s blood.
 A transfusion event consists of one or more RBC unit(s) given in a day.